 Patrons will receive a notification via email when their items are ready for collection.
 Please keep an eye on your NUI Galway email account if you have placed a request.
 You can also monitor the status of your request via your Library Account.

-Both books and articles may be collected at the Library & I.T.
-Service Desk; books should be returned to the Library and IT Service Desk.
+Both books and articles may be collected at the Library and IT Service Desk; books should be returned to the Library and IT Service Desk.
 Articles do not have to be returned.

 Always be aware that books borrowed under inter-library loan are not the property of the Library and are loaned to us by partner institutions subject to conditions.
 The ILL system works on trust and in order to maintain a good relationship with our partners we would ask you to respect the rules.